CANDYlaboratory/candylab.github.io/_pages/about.md

 🥳 Leo has received a Harvard Mind Brain Behavior award to support his postdoctoral research!
 Congrats!!

+🥳 Shirley has been promoted to Senior Research Technician!
+Congrats!

 <strong>Feburary 2026</strong><br>
 🥳 Shirley’s and Emma’s abstracts have been accepted by ISMRM!
 Congrats!!